0xAliZ/Instagram-Checker/README.md

 - **Python 3**
 - Libraries: `requests` and `tkinter` (usually included by default on many systems)
 - A text file with usernames (one per line)
-- A text file with proxies supporting HTTPS (one per line)
+- A text file with proxies supporting HTTPS , HTTPS (one per line)

 ### How to Use
 1. Click **Load Usernames** to select the file containing the usernames.